steemit/smt-whitepaper/smt-manual/manual.md

 This `typedef` allows the potential for future protocol versions to allow additional generation policy semantics with different parameters.

+### ICO contribution data structure

+struct smt_contribute_operation
+{
+   account_name_type  contributor;
+   asset_symbol_type  symbol;
+   uint32_t           contribution_id;
+   asset              contribution;

+   extensions_type    extensions;
+};

+Contributions require a unique contribution id per SMT and are processed in FIFO order.
+This is important for multi-tiered ICOs that want to reward early contributions more than later contributions.
+The contribution must be in STEEM.

 ### Examples and rationale

 #### Example ICO